open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Component Name|Deployment Number|Responsibility
 --------|--------|--------
-nuve|1|The manager of the MCU, keeping the configurations of all rooms, generating and verifying the tokens cluster-manager|1|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies portal|1 or many|The signaling server, handling service requests from Socket.IO clients session-agent|1 or many|This agent handles room controller logics webrtc-agent|1 or many|This agent spawning webrtc accessing nodes which establish peer-connections with webrtc clients, receive media streams from and send media streams to webrtc clients
+nuve|1|The manager of the MCU, keeping the configurations of all rooms, generating and verifying the tokens cluster-manager|1 or many|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies.
+One elected master, it will provide service at one time; others will be standby portal|1 or many|The signaling server, handling service requests from Socket.IO clients session-agent|1 or many|This agent handles room controller logics webrtc-agent|1 or many|This agent spawning webrtc accessing nodes which establish peer-connections with webrtc clients, receive media streams from and send media streams to webrtc clients